 Crystal material: Krysterna

-Power Reserve: 36 hours
+Power reserve: 36 hours

-Stuhrling Original Acheron Aesthetics & Functionality
+Stuhrling Original Acheron Aesthetics & Design

 When the Acheron arrived it did so without pretense or ceremony.
 In a relatively non-descript orange box, bundled with a cloth to polish the crystal, the Acheron was laid out and presented simply.
 Some manufacturers put a lot of energy into the presentation of their watches, and it is actually kind of refreshing that Stuhrling is letting the Acheron do all the talking.
 In the absence of fancy packaging the Acheron sits boldly, as if to say “this is me, deal with it”.